Local Materials.

-Aggregate is the foundation of Ontario’s growth.
-From your home’s foundation to your local school and water sanitation systems.
+Aggregate is the foundation of our built environment.
+From your home and local school to the highway school and water sanitation systems.
 You find stone, sand and gravel everywhere in your daily life.

 What Is Aggregate?

 Aggregate is the technical name for stone, sand and gravel used in construction.
-It is in the buildings we live and work in.
-It’s the roads and sidewalks we drive and walk on.
+It’s in the buildings we live and work in, the roads and sidewalks we drive and walk on, and your local hospital and community centre.
 It plays a vital role in the water purification process and can even be found as filler in paper and some pharmaceuticals.
-When you think about it, aggregate is quite literally the foundation of our economy and society – which is a very impressive accomplishment for something as small as a grain of sand.
+Stone, sand and gravel are the most used natural resource in the world after water, they’re the foundation of our society and economy.
+Pretty impressive for something as small as a grain of sand!

 Where Does Aggregate Come From?

-Aggregate is surface-mined in pits and quarries across Ontario.
+Aggregate is surface-mined in pits and quarries.
 Quarries are large, naturally occurring deposits of rock like granite, limestone and sandstone used in building materials.
-While the term “mining” is used to describe the process of rock extraction and generally conjures up images of tunnels stretching deep into the earth, quarries are actually located at the surface.
+While the term “mining” is used to describe the process of rock extraction and generally conjures up images of tunnels stretching deep into the earth, pits and quarries are actually located at the surface.
 In fact, they rarely reach a depth greater than 100 feet.

-Like other types of minerals aggregates is only found in places where nature put it.
+Like other types of minerals, aggregate is only found in places where nature put it.
+Learn more about stone, sand and gravel in Ontario here.

-The aggregate industry is committed to sustainable practices and long-term land stewardship that enables positive community relations.
-Despite being one of the most highly regulated industries in the province, producers often go above and beyond, doing their best to protect the environment.
+The aggregate industry is committed to sustainable practices and long-term land stewardship that enables positive community impacts.
+Despite being one of the most highly regulated industries in the province, producers often go above and beyond, doing their best to protect local ecosystems.

 — Sharon Armstrong, Executive Director of the Ontario Stone, Sand & Gravel Association